bidmad/Bidmad-Unreal/README-EN.md

 #### 2.1 iOS settings

-For iOS, additional project settings are required as shown below.
+For iOS, additional project settings are required as shown below.<br>
-​
+​*If you're looking for a guide to the privacy requirements of the Apple Store, [see here](https://github.com/bidmad/Bidmad-Unreal/wiki/Apple-privacy-survey%5BENG%5D).

 1. Add the following project settings to the **DefaultEngine.ini** file.

 ```